remarkablegames/remarkablegames.github.io/_posts/2022/2022-01-30-inversion.md

 The original concept of the game was a split screen where you control a player on the left and a player on the right with inverted movement.
 The goal of the game was to move both players to a certain location in order to progress to the next level.

-We ended up pivoting to a better idea where both players have to collide in order to win.
+We ended up pivoting to a better mechanic where both players have to collide in order to win.

 The game was bootstrapped from [phaser-platformer](https://github.com/remarkablegames/phaser-platformer).
 We used [Phaser](https://phaser.io/) as the game engine and [Tiled](https://www.mapeditor.org/) as the map editor.